gibgib1212/Rm-skin/readme_en.txt

 -------------------------------------
 About Licenses:

-As stated above, this skin was created by re-editing an image that is the copyrighted work of others.
+As mentioned above, this skin was created by re-editing images and other materials that were the work of our pioneers.
 Therefore, modification or distribution of files with the prefix "!" is prohibited.
 Specifically, the relevant file will be deemed to be in compliance with the "No License"(https://choosealicense.com/no-permission/).

 However, for other files, those without the prefix "!", I have created these files, and I give permission to modify and distribute them.
 Specifically, the relevant files will be deemed compliant with "GPL v3"(https://choosealicense.com/licenses/gpl-3.0/).

-There are various restrictions that may make you feel annoyed, but since this is a gray area, I want to be as transparent as possible about the copyrights.
+While the various restrictions may seem cumbersome, the environment surrounding BMS is a gray area, and i want to provide as much transparency as possible regarding copyrights.
-The purpose of this skin is to provide as much transparency as possible.
+Therefore, my skin has been created with the goal of providing as much transparency as possible.
 I appreciate your understanding and cooperation.

 -------------------------------------